 The responsible authorities have 28 consecutive days to consider the application served upon them.
 These are public bodies that must be fully notified of applications and that are entitled to make representations to the licensing authority in respect of the application.
 All representations made by responsible authorities are relevant representations if they concern the effect of the application on the licensing objectives.
-See a list of the responsible authorities.

 When serving the application on the licensing authority, you should simultaneously serve copies of the application and the plan on all relevant responsible authorities.
 Your application is not valid until this has been completed.
 If the application is made online, we'll serve copies on all relevant responsible authorities on your behalf within one working day.

 Members of the public also have a 28-day period within which to consider making a relevant representation.